czosel/code-ballet/2016-07-25-stable-marriage/README.rst

 ===========

-* Python, python and python-only, which makes it much easier to compare and comment on solutions.
+* Python, python and python-only, which makes it much easier to compare and comment on solutions

 * Implement a generic solution that accepts configurations as input or generates configurations automatically

-* Jupyter_ notebooks are most welcome, but please write a requirements.txt, so the notebook runs immediately
+* Jupyter_ notebooks are most welcome, but please write a requirements.txt, so the notebook runs without errors

 .. _Jupyter: http://jupyter.org/